 Sure, the views here are beautiful.
 But having a guide will add a personal touch to the experience and you'll learn way more than if you go it alone.

-In general there isn't a best time of year for visiting Cerro de La Cruz specifically.
+In general there isn’t a bad time of year for visiting Cerro de La Cruz specifically.
 However, when it comes to Guatemala in general, most people recommend visiting during the dry season which runs from November to April.

 Given Antigua's location near the equator and proximity of large bodies of water the temperature here is pleasant (or warm) for most of the year.